passalis/sef/docs/usage.rst

 More examples
 =============
 More examples using six different datasets (15-Scene, Corel, MNIST, Yale, KTH, 20NG) are provided on `Github <https://github.com/passalis/sef/blob/master/examples>`_.
 To run these examples you have to download the extracted descriptors from `datasets <https://www.dropbox.com/sh/9qlt6b54v5jxial/AABccAu09ngHWPoj7kc9HOaXa?dl=0>`_ into the *data* folder.
-Note that slight differences from the original research `paper <https://arxiv.org/abs/1706.05692>`_ are due to some minor changes (batch-based optimization, faster estimation of the scaling factor, port to PyTorch).
+Note that slight differences from the original research `paper <https://arxiv.org/abs/1706.05692>`_ are due to some changes (batch-based optimization, faster estimation of the scaling factor, port to PyTorch).

 PySEF tutorials
 ===============